sova-org/Sova/website/static/doc_bali_syntax/bali-syntax.typ

 == Reserved identifiers

 A few identifiers are reserved.

+*Musical notation.*
 All the identifier of the following form are reserved #footnote[With the exception of cb-2, c-2b, g\#8, g8\#, a8, ab8, a8b, a\#8, a8\#, b8, bb8, b8b, b\#8, b8\#.]: X, XY, Xb, XbY, XYb, X\#, X\#Y, XY\# with X a letter in ${c, d, e, f, g, a, b}$ and Y a natural number in $[-2, 8]$.
 For example, identifiers c, eb, f\#, gb7 and a-1\# are reserved.

+*Global variables.*
+The identifiers A, B, C, D, W, X, Y, and Z are reserved.

+*Environment variables.*
+The identifiers T and R are reserved.

 == Syntax simplifications